-- on cognitive function (memory, reasoning, executive functions and attention) in animals and humans: by conducting challenge studies with adults and children at different ages of development, in situations with or without exposure to radiofrequencies, using properly calibrated psychometric instruments, brain imaging techniques and/or records of brain electrical activity (EEG) (including evoked potentials) in basal conditions or stimulation (cognitive tasks). - 2.
-Epidemiological studies8 on possible effects of RF energy on health, including cancer, fertility disorders, neurodegenerative diseases, circadian rhythm disorders and long-term effects of physiological changes in sleep related to radiofrequencies.
-In particular, studies involving populations that are more vulnerable to radiofrequencies (epileptic patients, children, etc.) or less well documented (pregnant women, the elderly) or particularly subject to exposure (workers). - 3.
-Study of the effects of co-exposure to radiofrequencies, approximating actual exposure situations and enabling analysis of the combined effects of RF and other environmental factors (physical or chemical) on the body. - 4.
-Study of the effects of electromagnetic fields on living organisms in frequency bands that have not yet been widely studied, particularly above 2.5 GHz, associated with the upcoming deployment of 5G technology and emerging uses concerning communicating objects. - 5.
+(epileptic patients, children, etc.) or less well documented (pregnant women, the elderly) or particularly subject to exposure (workers).

+- 3. Study of the effects of co-exposure to radiofrequencies, approximating actual exposure situations and enabling analysis of the combined effects of RF and other environmental factors (physical or chemical) on the body. - 4.
+Study of the effects of electromagnetic fields on living organisms in frequency bands that have not yet been widely studied, particularly above 2.5 GHz, associated in particular with the deployment of 5G technology and emerging uses concerning communicating objects. - 5.
 Additional studies to assess the health and psychosocial impact of the use of mobile communication technologies by children, in particular addictive phenomena, sleep and learning disorders, etc. - 6.
-Study of the effects of radiofrequencies on the environment, including animal behaviour.
+Study of the effects of radiofrequencies on the environment (fauna), including animal behaviour.